 Take a look at this table.
-Notice that certain fermented milk products contain only minimal amounts of lactose per serving.
+Notice how some milk products contain only a minimal amount of lactose per serving.

 For example, notice how most cheeses contain very little lactose.
 About a gram per serving.
 Sometimes less.
 Now, compare that quantity to whole milk, which clocks in at a whopping 11 grams.

 In a nutshell, the lower the lactose content of any dairy product, the more likely it will be for your dog to tolerate consuming these foods without problems.

 So, depending on the particular food, then it may be OK to offer some dairy products — in moderation.